camtheman256/pages/docs/python/05_avoid.md

 ## When to use `i` as an iterator

-In many programming languages, it's convention to use `i` as an iterator, which is why you'll see `for i in range(n)` as the first line of many for loops in Python.
+In many programming languages, it's convention to use `i` as an iterator, which is why you'll see `#!python for i in range(n)` as the first line of many for loops in Python.
 However, you should only use `i` when you're iterating over a range of integers, to match convention with other languages.
 If you're iterating over other data structures, try to pick a variable name that captures what that